 The road to the summit is very steep, hitting a 9% of maximum gradient through some of the ramps.
 Starting at San Antonito, the ascent is 21.40km (13.3 miles) long.
 Over this distance the elevation gain is 1.147 meters.
 The average gradient is 5.35%.

 How long does it take to drive the Sandia Crest Scenic Byway?

-The road is certainly breathtaking.
-It climbs nearly 4,000 feet as it travels through the high desert and dense forests of the Sandia Mountains.
+Tucked away in Cibola National Forest, the drive is very scenic as it travels through the high desert and dense forests of the Sandia Mountains.
+Plan 25 minutes to complete the drive without any stop.
 On the drive you will be rewarded with spectacular views of Albuquerque, the Rio Grande, Mount Taylor, and the Jemez and Sangre de Cristo Mountains.